oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 1. SHORT_INTERVAL = 1.
 2. LONG_INTERVAL = 15.
 3. MAXIMUM_MIGRATION_TRIES = 5.
-4. List<AffinityRulesEnforcemenetPerClusterService> perClusterService.
+4. List<AffinityRulesEnforcemenetPerCluster> perClusterList.
+5. Iterator<AffinityRulesEnforcemenetPerCluster> AreClusterIterator;

 == Testing ==

 1. Service creation when cluster is created:
     1. Service creation on startup.
         1. Start engine
-        2. Check log to see that ARES was created for the default cluster.
+        2. Check log to see that ARES has created PerCluster object for the default cluster.

     2. Service creation on new cluster.
         1. Create new cluster
-        2. Check log to see that ARES was created for the new cluster.
+        2. Check log to see that ARES has created PerCluster object for the new cluster.

     3. Service deletion of deleted cluster(pre-condition = test 1b):
         1. Delete cluster
-        2. Check log to see that ARES was deleted for the deleted cluster.
+        2. Check log to see that ARES has deleted PerCluster object for the deleted cluster.

 2. Service interval check:
     1. Check regular interval:
         1. Create new cluster.
-        2. Check log to see that ARES was created for cluster.
+        2. Check log to see that ARES has created PerCluster object for cluster.
 (Make sure cluster has affinity rules).
         3. Add 2 VMs on the same host
         4. Add negative affinity rule for the 2 VMs.
         5.  wait for “regular interval”